 In the case of fair value hedge relationships, the re-measurement of the fixed rate borrowing is offset in the income statement by the movement in the fair value of the derivative up to the effective part of hedged risk.
 In the case of cash flow hedge relationships, the change in fair value of the derivative is recognised directly in other comprehensive income.
-When the forecast transaction results in the recognition of a monetary item, the amounts previously recognised directly in other comprehensive income are reclassified to the income statement.
+When the forecast transaction results in the recognition of a monetary item, the amounts previously recognised directly in other comprehensive statement.

-2.3.20.
+2.3.21.
 Share-based payments